hungphan2001/android_device_xiaomi_xiaomi13/README.md

-Device configuration for Xiaomi 13 (Pro)
+Device configuration for Xiaomi 13
 =========================================

-The Xiaomi 13 (Pro) is a flagship phone from Xiaomi.
+The Xiaomi 13 is a flagship phone from Xiaomi.

 It was released in Decenber 2022.